Pepper-Man/h2_h3_shader_converter/README.md

 * Run this .exe, provide the file paths when prompted.

 # Notes
 * The program may crash when parsing the XML of a BSP.
 If this happens, its because the XML file contains erroneous data that needs to be removed.
-You will need to open the XML file in a text editor, and located and remove any instances of `xFF`.
+You will need to open the XML file in a text editor, and locate and remove any instances of `xFF`.
 * There will very likely be bugs and issues that I haven't caught.
 Please let me know on Discord - `pepperman`

 # Credits